Crisis documents are always available—even during an IT outage!

 René de Jong

-It is important that documents such as crisis plans, task sheets, and procedures are always accessible to the members of your crisis management team.
-Paper plans can quickly become outdated, and not everyone is always on-site to consult them.
+It is essential that documents such as crisis plans, task cards, and playbooks are always accessible to the members of your crisis organization.
+Paper-based plans quickly become outdated, and not everyone is always on-site to consult them.

 So make sure your crisis documents are available in a digital format and kept up to date.
 You can do this using a document management system—such as Zenya or SharePoint—or using a crisis app, such as CrisisSuite.

-Of course, crisis documents must also be accessible if your organization’s internal IT infrastructure goes down—for example, due to a cyber incident.
-Therefore, make sure to verify that your crisis documents are available even if your document management system is inaccessible.
+Crisis documents must, of course, also be accessible if your organization's internal IT infrastructure fails, for instance, due to a cyber incident.
+Therefore, assess whether your crisis documents remain available if your document management system is inaccessible.

-Here’s a quick tip: you can integrate your document management system with a second software tool or app as a “fallback” option.
-This integration synchronizes your crisis documents, so you only need to manage them within your document management system.
+A quick tip: it is possible to link your document management system to a second software tool or app as a 'fall-back' option.
+Such a link synchronizes your crisis documents, meaning you only need to manage them within your primary document management system.

 Read more.